HRemonen/kanban-board/README.md

 # Kanban Board Application

-This is a Kanban board application built with Golang, Fiber, Postgres, Vite, and React.
+This is a Kanban board application built with Golang, Fiber, Postgres, Vite, React and Tailwind CSS.

 ## What is a Kanban Board?